Visit Kos town

 Old town of Kos

 We advise you to start your visit to Kos town from the impressive Fortress of the Knights of St. John.
 Offers a very charming exterior with its double walls and towers, but the poor contained within.
-The entrance is located at the Square of Plane tree which is connected to the fortress by a charming stone bridge.
-Along with the Plane of Hippocrates, is one of the architectural symbols representing the island of Kos.
-Inside the fortress can be seen some remains of the ancient city and one of the best views over Kos harbour.
+The entrance is located at the Square of Hippocrates’ Plane which is connected to the fortress by a charming stone bridge.
+Along with the Hippocrates’ Plane, is one of the architectural symbols representing the island of Kos.
+Inside the fortress can be seen some remains of the ancient city and one of the best views over Kos harbor.

 In the nearby Platanos Square you can see the mythological tree, a huge plane tree, with the empty trunk.
 According to legend, the tree, under whose shade Hippocrates taught the art of medicine to his students, should have more than 2500 years.
 But this tree has about 600 years and is one of the oldest in Europe.
 Behind the Plane Tree there is the Great Mosque of Gazi Hassan Pasha build in 1786 property of the Turkish minority in Kos.
 Long time not used as a place of prayer.
 In the shops below shops you can be purchased different souvenirs including the famous Hippocratic Oath translated into several languages.

 The white building to the side of the Fortress is the Palace of the Regency, dating back to the Italian administration.
-This Palace today hosts the court of the island and the Office of local Police.
-Opposite side, under a huge ficus benjamin, are the Ottoman era baths known as hammam.
+This Palace today hosts the court of the island and the Office of local Police and Justice.
+Opposite side, under a huge fichus Benjamin, are the Ottoman era baths known as hammam.
 Much of the history of Kos is witnessed in this beautiful square from which you can also see the ruins of the ancient Agora; it was the political, commercial and social life of the Hellenistic period.

 The neoclassical building is the Archaeological Museum which houses artifacts dating back to the Hellenistic and Roman period.
 Beside the museum is the Tower with the clock and the Palace of the Circle, today’s cinema of Kos and interesting Mosque Defterdar, also no more used for worship.
 The square hosts several cafes and the modern Agora, a tourist market open every day till late.
 Here you can find several souvenirs and local products such as herbs, spices, honey named after Hippocrates ( thyme honey), olive oil, skin care products, as well as fruits, vegetables and other products from the island of Kos.